-North Korea to free fishing boat from South
+N Korea to free fishing boat from South

 North Korea to release captured South Korean fishermen

-North Korea has said it will release a South Korean fishing boat it seized six days ago for "illegally" sailing into its waters, state media report.
+North Korea says it will release a South Korean fishing boat it seized six days ago for "illegally" sailing into its waters, state media report.

-The vessel and its crew will be released "at the military boundary in the East Sea," North Korean state news agency KCNA reports.
+The vessel and its crew will be released "at the military boundary in the East Sea", North Korean state news agency KCNA reported.

-The decision was made after the crew apologised for the "offence", it adds.
+The decision was made after the crew apologised for the "offence", it added.

 It comes at a time of heightened tension in the region with both sides running a series of military exercises.